 The following flexible work arrangements will be considered:

-- Flextime is an arrangement that allows eligible employees to alter the start and end times or lunch time of her/his work day around the standard University schedule.
+- Flextime/Staggered Shifts is an arrangement that allows flexibility for the working hours of eligible staff members.
+Staggering shift start and end times can help reduce office density throughout the day as well as allow staff members to alter the start and end times or lunch time of her/his work day around the standard University core hours.
 Flextime does not reduce the total number of hours worked in a given workweek.

 Considerations for Success

 The employee and the supervisor will work with the Senior HR Business Partner to consider the following:

 - Are the position and the job responsibilities a good fit for Flexible Work Arrangements?